Cursor IDE State Out of Sync with Disk

 • Cursor version, OS, filesystem type.

-• View → Output → Log (Window) — look for “missed event” / “throttled” entries.
+• View -> Output -> Log (Window) — look for missed event / throttled entries.

 Shortest fix path

-Step 1: Preserve buffer, then reload
+Step 1: Preserve the buffer, then reload

 pbpaste > /tmp/scratch-backup.ts

-Step 3: Disable auto-save, at least during AI sessions
+Step 3: Disable auto-save during AI sessions

 // settings.json